odderaser/discordr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of discordr is to make writing bots and collaborating in Discord easier through a set of utility functions.
+The goal of discordr is to make collaborating in Discord easier through a set of utility functions.

 ## Installation